jsford/nanoplan/README.md

 ---

-An easy-to-use C++ library for efficient graph-search based robot planning.
+**nanoplan** is a header-only C++11 library for search-based robot planning.
+The primary design goals are correctness, ease-of-use, and efficiency (in that order).

 <p align="center" width="100%">
     <img width="60%" src="images/demo.gif">